Nuclear Regulatory Commission.

 A. Obtaining Information

-Please refer to Docket ID NRC-2020-0017, when contacting the NRC about the availability of information for this action.
+Please refer to Docket ID NRC-2020-0216, facility name, unit number(s), docket number(s), application date, and subject when contacting the NRC about the availability of information for this action.
 You may obtain publicly-available information related to this action by any of the following methods:

 NRC's Agencywide Documents Access and Management System (ADAMS): You may obtain publicly-available documents online in the ADAMS Public Documents collection at https://www.nrc.gov/reading-rm/adams.html.
 To begin the search, select “Begin Web-based ADAMS Search.”
-For problems with ADAMS, please contact the NRC's Public Document Room (PDR) reference staff at 1-800-397-4209, 301-415-4737, or by email to email@example.com.
-For the convenience of the reader, instructions about obtaining materials referenced in this document are provided in the “Availability of Documents” section.
+For problems with ADAMS, please contact the NRC's Public Document Room reference staff at 1-800-397-4209, 301-415-4737, or by email to email@example.com.
+The ADAMS accession number for each document referenced (if it is available in ADAMS) is provided the first time that it is mentioned in this document.

 B. Submitting Comments

-Please include Docket ID NRC-2020-0017, facility name, unit nos. docket no., application date, and subject, in your comment submission.
+Please include Docket ID NRC-2020-0216, facility name, unit number(s), docket number(s), application date, and subject in your comment submission.

 The NRC cautions you not to include identifying or contact information that you do not want to be publicly disclosed in your comment submission.
 The NRC will post all comment submissions at https://www.regulations.gov as well as enter the comment submissions into ADAMS.
 The NRC does not routinely edit comment submissions to remove identifying or contact information.